simonw/sqlite-utils/docs/cli.rst

 Optimize
 ========

 The optimize command can dramatically reduce the size of your database if you are using SQLite full-text search.
-It runs OPTIMIZE against all of our FTS4 and FTS5 tables, then runs VACUUM.
+It runs OPTIMIZE against all of your FTS4 and FTS5 tables, then runs VACUUM.

 If you just want to run OPTIMIZE without the VACUUM, use the ``--no-vacuum`` flag.